pyaritra/prospector-dual-region/README.md

 **Use case**: When you have high-resolution photometry (e.g., HST) that resolves two regions separately, but low-resolution photometry (e.g., WISE) where both regions are blended together.

-## Features

-- ✅ Simultaneous fitting of two independent stellar population models
+- Simultaneous fitting of two independent stellar population models
-- ✅ Enforces constraint that blended bands equal sum of model predictions
+- Adds constraint that blended bands equal sum of model predictions
-- ✅ Full Bayesian inference with nested sampling (dynesty)
-- ✅ Compatible with all standard Prospector features (flexible SFHs, nebular emission, dust, etc.)
-- ✅ Returns posteriors for both regions' physical properties

 ## Installation